Physician Supervision of Other Licensed Health Care ProfessionalsCategories: Clinical Practice Adopted: Jul 2007 | Amended: Sep 2021

-The physician who provides medical supervision of other licensed healthcare practitioners is expected to provide adequate oversight.
+The physician who provides medical supervision of other licensed healthcare professionals is expected to provide adequate oversight.
 The physician must always maintain the ultimate responsibility to assure that high quality care is provided to every patient.
-In discharging that responsibility, the physician should exercise the appropriate amount of supervision over a licensed healthcare practitioner which will ensure the maintenance of quality medical care and patient safety in accord with existing state and federal law and the rules and regulations of the North Carolina Medical Board.
+In discharging that responsibility, the physician should exercise the appropriate amount of supervision over a licensed healthcare professional which will ensure the maintenance of quality medical care and patient safety in accord with existing state and federal law and the rules and regulations of the Board.
 What constitutes an “appropriate amount of supervision” will depend on a variety of factors.
 Those factors include, but are not limited to:

 Practices owned solely by physician assistants or nurse practitioners may not hire or contract with physicians to practice medicine on behalf of the physician assistant or nurse practitioner owned practice.
 The physician assistant or nurse practitioner may contract with a physician to provide the legally required supervision of the physician assistant or nurse practitioner.

 *See also the Board’s position statement on “Self-treatment and Treatment of Family Members.”